Find Free Madison County IL Public Records (Lookup Resource)

 Source: Illinois State Police8

-How To Track Down Madison County Probation Records
+How To Search Madison County Probation Records

-Madison County Probation and Court Services supervises both adults and juveniles who have been convicted of criminal offenses and placed in the diversion program by the court.9 The county probation service department also does not offer the public an online offender search, and it is unclear whether they will reveal defendant information to the public.
+The county probation service department also does not offer the public an online offender search, and it is unclear whether they will reveal defendant information to the public.

 If you want to find out if Madison County Probation and Court Services will give you information on someone in the program, call 618.296.6255 or email [email protected].